kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 ### Volume Binding Mode

 The `volumeBindingMode` field controls when [volume binding and dynamic provisioning](/docs/concepts/storage/persistent-volumes/#provisioning) should occur.
+When unset, "Immediate" mode is used by default.

-By default, the `Immediate` mode indicates that volume binding and dynamic provisioning occurs once the PersistentVolumeClaim is created.
+The `Immediate` mode indicates that volume binding and dynamic provisioning occurs once the PersistentVolumeClaim is created.
 For storage backends that are topology-constrained and not globally accessible from all Nodes in the cluster, PersistentVolumes will be bound or provisioned without knowledge of the Pod's scheduling